 In fact, many times it’s not.

-You are zipping from one meeting to the next, stuck in an airline terminal waiting for your delayed flight, sleeping in an uncomfortable bed, missing your family and eating crappy food.
-Business travel can be brutal at times.
+You are zipping from one meeting to the next, stuck in an airline terminal waiting for your delayed flight, sleeping in an uncomfortable bed (although it’s usually a nice bed with some great sheets), missing your family and eating crappy food.
+That’s right, business travel can be brutal at times.

 That is – if you don’t know what you’re doing.

 With the business travel tips listed here, you can exponentially improve your life on the road.
-So, fasten your seat-belt low and tight across your waist, stow your luggage, put your tray tables up and start learning how to travel smarter.
+So, fasten your seat-belt low and tight across your waist, stow your luggage, put your tray tables up and start learning how to travel smarter on your next business trip.

-Also, just a quick note, if you are a first time business traveler staring down the barrel of your first business trip you might want to start here with my Top 5 Travel Hacks for the First Time Business Traveler.
+- Also, just a quick note, if you are a first time business traveler staring down the barrel of your first work trip you might want to start here with 11 Tips to Crush your First Business Trip.

 Let’s get into ’em!